 Arrival in the United States

-The Department of State is managing a 24/7 processing site near Dulles Airport, with 200-250 Department of State/USAID staff working shifts to welcome new arrivals and process them for onward travel to military installations.
+The Department of State is managing a 24/7 processing site near the port of entry, with Department of State/USAID staff working shifts to welcome new arrivals and process them for onward travel to military installations.”

 Processing at U.S. Military Facilities

 After being tested at the airport, American citizens and legal permanent residents can head home while military bases are ready to temporarily take in everyone else, where they will receive a full medical screening and a variety of services before moving onto their next destination.
 The Department of Defense is providing temporary housing facilities for SIV applicants and other Vulnerable Afghans at eight installations: Marine Corps Base Quantico, Virginia; Fort Pickett, Virginia; Fort Lee, Virginia; Holloman Air Force Base, New Mexico; Fort McCoy, Wisconsin; Fort Bliss, Texas; Joint Base McGuire-Dix-Lakehurst, New Jersey; and Camp Atterbury, Indiana.
 While on these bases they will also complete medical screening and receive other medical services, be able to apply for immigration status and work authorization with USCIS personnel, and be connected to relocation services.

 The Department of State works closely with DOD and DHS to coordinate the ~600 civilian and non-governmental staff working at the military bases to ensure Afghans receive basic support and can finalize processing on base in order to transition to resettlement.
 Once Afghans have completed all processing steps, the Department will work with NGO and IO partners to assign and transfer them to their final destination.

 Applying for Immigration Status, Workforce Authorization, and Essential Coverage